cloudevents/spec/subscriptions/spec.md

 }
 ```

+###### 3.2.4.1.2 Optional Filter Dialects

+The implementation of the following dialect is OPTIONAL for implementations
+of this specification.

-###### `sql` filter dialect
+`sql`

-Use of this MUST have a string value, representing a [CloudEvents SQL Expression](../cesql/spec.md).
+: Use of this MUST have a string value, representing a [CloudEvents SQL
+Expression](../cesql/spec.md).
-The filter result MUST be true if the result value of the expression, coerced to boolean, equals to the `TRUE` boolean value,
+: The filter result MUST be true if the result value of the expression,
+coerced to boolean, equals to the `TRUE` boolean value,
 otherwise MUST be false if an error occurred while evaluating the expression or if the result value,
 coerced to boolean, equals to the `FALSE` boolean value.

-Implementations SHOULD reject subscriptions with invalid CloudEvents SQL expressions.
+: Implementations SHOULD reject subscriptions with invalid CloudEvents SQL
+expressions.

-For example:
+: For example:

 ```json
 { "sql": "source LIKE '%cloudevents%'" }